By Barbara Haga, February 14, 2023

 For a jump start on what you can expect, join former FLRA employee and current FELTG instructor Ann Boehm on Feb.
 2 for the 60-minute What Happens Now at the FLRA?

-A significant change within the agency occurred last summer when the FLRA and the Union of Authority Employees (the exclusive representative of the FLRA’s bargaining-unit employees) announced they were re-establishing the FLRA’s Labor-Management Forum.
+A significant change within the agency occurred last summer when the FLRA and the Union of Authority Employees (the exclusive representative of the FLRA’s bargaining-unit employees) announced [PDF] they were re-establishing the FLRA’s Labor-Management Forum.

 There have also been some important cases altering FLRA precedent, and a recent decision allowing an agency to discipline a union official for exceeding the bounds of robust debate – a topic of discussion in the Jan.
 19 training Drawing the Line: Union Representation or Misconduct.
 Or join us for FLRA Law Week May 1-5, where the entire world of Federal Labor Relations will be discussed in depth.
 We can promise the 2023 class will be different than the 2022 version, as we keep up with the changes.